phetsims/aqua/test-server/README.md

   for fuzzing, other query parameters (like ?fuzz) are recommended.
 - testTask {boolean} Whether a tested sim should be left open after loading.
 If false, it will move to the next simulation immediately upon the previous simulation loading.
 Defaults to true.
-- testRequirejs {boolean} Whether tests will be run in require.js mode.
+- testUnbuilt {boolean} Whether tests will be run in unbuilt mode.
 Defaults to true.
 - testBuilt {boolean} Whether the sims will be built (and the built versions tested).
 Defaults to true.
 - testSims {Array.<string>} Comma-separated list of sims to be tested.
 Defaults to sims in active-runnables
 - testDuration {number} Milliseconds to keep simulations open when testTask:true.
 Starts counting from when the iframe